Vaida12345/waifuExtension/README.md

 The models where obtained from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe), and translated to coreML via [coremltools](https://github.com/apple/coremltools).

 ## Note
 This project was based on the work of [waifu2x-ios](https://github.com/imxieyi/waifu2x-ios).
 Nearly all the files in waifu2x-mac were created by him.
-However, I modified a few things to make it run much faster.
+However, modifications were done to improve speed.

 ## Speed
 When processing a stanard 1080p image (1920 × 1080), Macbook Pro with the M1 Max chip took only 0.7 seconds.